Mass grave found in city recaptured from Russian forces, says Zelensky

-Ukraine: ‘Mass grave with 440 bodies’ found in city recaptured from Russian forces
+‘Mass grave with 440 bodies’ found in Ukrainian city recaptured from Russian forces

 ‘Russia leaves death everywhere.
 And it must be held accountable for it,’ says Volodymyr Zelensky